Police probing whether suspect in NYC murder killed others

 LOS ANGELES — Investigators are looking into whether a man suspected of killing a woman he met on a dating app in New York City may have killed others, two law enforcement officials told The Associated Press on Monday.

-Danueal Drayton, 27, was arrested last week in Los Angeles and charged with attempted murder after police say he sexually assaulted a woman, tried to strangle her and refused to let her leave her North Hollywood apartment.
+Danueal Drayton, 27, was arrested last week in Los Angeles after police say he sexually assaulted a woman, tried to strangle her and refused to let her leave her North Hollywood apartment.

+He pleaded not guilty Monday to attempted murder, rape and false imprisonment charges and was held on $1.25 million bail.

 After his arrest, Drayton talked about killing at least five others in Connecticut and New York, the officials said.
 Investigators are trying to determine whether his claims are true.

-Note: This story has been corrected to show bail in Nassau County case was $1,000.